 According to a study conducted by the National Sleep Foundation, "95% of Americans utilize some form of electronic device (television, tablet, phone, etc.) before bed."
-In that same study, 60% of people were recorded as saying that they have sleep issues every night or almost every night.
 After reading these statistics, it doesn't take a rocket scientist to figure out the effect electronics and blue light are having on our sleep.

 Long before iPads came into our lives our only source for light was during the day from the sun, while nights were spent in darkness and rest.
 Fast forward to 2016 - the fluorescent screens we are all guilty of spending too much time on introduced what scientists have now defined as artificial light, or "Blue Light."